We analyzed 1,500 interview reviews for Marks & Spencer from various job sites, social network groups and forums.

 According to our research, hiring managers at Marks & Spencer ask soft skills interview questions 32% more than at other companies.

-1. Who has inspired you in your life, and why?top question
+1. Who has inspired you in your life, and why? top question

 How to answer

-The person(s) you choose should be someone that you hold in high regard.
 It would be helpful (but not a deal-breaker) if the personal values you speak about have relevance to the job you are applying for.

 About Yourself